 - 6.3.5.
-For a minimum of the term of the customer contract plus 2 years, or if cancelled prior to the minimum term, 2 years following cancellation, a CSP must: [4.6.6] - (a) provide a consumer with a copy of the records required in 6.3.4 upon request, at no charge.
+For a minimum of the term of the customer contract plus 2 years, or if cancelled prior to the minimum term, 2 years following cancellation, a CSP must: [4.6.6] - (a) provide the consumer with a copy of the records required in cl.
+6.3.4(b) upon request, at no charge.
 [4.6.2] - (b) provide the consumer with access to the records created and retained under cl.
-6.3.5., including any voice recording regarding entry into the customer contract; and [4.6.6(a)] - (c) upon request by a consumer, provide to them (or, with the consumer's consent, to a nominated party) copies of records relating to their customer contract in a format that is clear and easy to understand.
+6.3.4(a), including any voice recording regarding entry into the customer contract; and [4.6.6(a)] - (c) upon request, provide the consumer (or, with the consumer's consent, a nominated party) copies of records relating to their customer contract in a format that is clear and easy to understand.
 [4.6.6(b)] - 6.3.6.
 A CSP must make available information about the activation and expiry date of any current customer contract upon the customer requesting this information from the CSP.
-[4.6.3]